stroke-input/noto-sans-cjk-tc-fix/README.md

-# noto-cjk-fix
+# noto-sans-cjk-tc-fix

-A fix for Noto Sans CJK, which doesn't open properly in FontForge.
+A fix for Noto Sans CJK TC, which doesn't open properly in FontForge.

 ## Steps